JRock died in a Fishkill Correctional Facility staircase.

 Since almost all of the mentally-ill inmates lived among the general population—prisoners were often specifically transferred to Fishkill for treatment—the cops didn't know who was who and were wary of all of us.
 They had reason to be; I once witnessed an ill man catch a delusion and turn around to punch the man on line behind him in the face.
 He did it with all his strength and for no reason whatsoever.
 I was next on line, but the cops jumped on him and brutally restrained him.
 They had seen this before.

-I spent two birthdays in Fishkill, the tenth and eleventh times I popped a can of ginger ale to celebrate in prison; five months after I turned 36, I bought a cup of coffee at a gas station to mark my release after 123 months incarcerated.
-This last stretch of time, spent at a medium-security facility as close to the city as you can get, should have been a cakewalk after the four maximum-security joints I did seven years inside and the three special housing units (SHUs) in which I served a combined year of solitary—a.k.a. box time.
+I spent two birthdays in Fishkill, the tenth and eleventh times I popped a can of ginger ale to celebrate in prison; five months after I turned 36 I bought a cup of coffee at a gas station to mark my release after 123 months incarcerated.
+The last five months of my time, spent at a medium-security facility as close to the city as you can get, should have been a cakewalk after the four maximum-security joints I did seven years inside and the three special housing units (SHUs) in which I served a combined year of solitary—a.k.a. box time.
 But I walked on eggshells.
 This was Fishkill, and Fishkill is haunted.
 The Beat Up Squad, specializing in violence enhanced by delusions and paranoia, doesn't exactly discriminate.

 Every prison has its own culture, which disseminates from the top down.
 One prison I spent a relatively happy two years in had a superintendent who wore pinstripe gangster suits and loved to chat with the mobsters.
 The joint was old enough to have ovens that were meant to bake bread for the prisoners.
 These days a simulated Wonder Bread comes from a central depot, but when I was in that prison, the grand old ovens were used to make pizza.
 Each month, whichever wing of the prison was cleanest had a pizza party.
 When I turned 30, a combination of bending the rules and kind officers looking the other way let me have my own pizza party in the yard.
 I gave away 20 pies and ate a whole one myself.
 That was a prison that wasn't haunted.
 No one ever got beat up, and those deemed to be mentally ill went across the river to Fishkill.